Photo Credit: Seabreeze

 • Food Stop!
 GCV&M has a variety of food and beverage locations on the premises.
 The Depot Restaurant & Freight House Pub and the Pavilion Garden Restaurant.
 Grown up guests will enjoy tasting two custom craft beers brewed specifically for the museum using 19th century recipes.

 • Before you depart, a visit to Letchworth State Park is in order!
 Letchworth, known as the “Grand Canyon of the East,” is a short drive from Genesee Country Village & Museum.
 Visit Letchworth for breathtaking views of the Genesee River Gorge.
-Families will enjoy the Humphrey Nature Center and the first of its kind Autism Nature Trail, a safe and inclusive experienced designed for visitors with autism and related disorders, but appropriate for everyone!
+Families will enjoy the Humphrey Nature Center and the first of its kind Autism Nature Trail, a safe and inclusive experience designed for visitors with autism and related disorders, but appropriate for everyone!

 ANNUAL EVENTS